 A standard electric pressure washer will produce around 1300-1700 PSI.
 A standard gas-powered pressure washer will produce around 2000-2800 PSI.

 Many people think that a garden hose will use less water than a pressure washer.
 The opposite is true.

 The standard garden hose will produce around 40 PSI and use 8-10 gallons of water per minute (GPM).
 Compared to a standard pressure washer which uses only 2 GPM @ 1500 PSI, you can see which one is more efficient.

 The water pressure from a garden hose may be suitable for smaller jobs like washing your car or watering the lawn.
-In order to clean larger areas or heavy duty jobs, you will need more water pressure that a pressure washer will give you.
+In order to clean larger areas or heavy-duty jobs, you will need more water pressure than a pressure washer will give you.

 Pressure washers can save a substantial amount of water and are more efficient.
 The average water saved by using a pressure washer over a garden hose can be up to 70-75%.